Annunziata Rees-Mogg

-Formerly active in Conservative Party politics, she was added to the Conservative Party's A-List by David Cameron.
-She was unsuccessful in her attempts as a Conservative parliamentary candidate in the 2005 and 2010 general elections.

-On 12 April 2019, she was selected as a candidate for the Brexit Party in the East Midlands constituency in the European Parliament elections, and she won a seat.
+Formerly active in Conservative Party politics, Rees-Mogg was added to the party's A-List by David Cameron.
+She stood unsuccessfully as a Conservative parliamentary candidate in the 2005 and 2010 general elections.
+On 12 April 2019, Rees-Mogg was selected as a candidate for the Brexit Party in the East Midlands constituency in the European Parliament elections and won a seat.
 She resigned the party whip in December 2019 to support the Conservative Party's Brexit strategy.
-She later rejoined the Conservative Party in January 2020.
+She rejoined the Conservative Party in January 2020.

 Early life and education

-Annunziata Mary Rees-Mogg is one of the daughters of William Rees-Mogg, Baron Rees-Mogg, a former editor of The Times, and his wife Gillian Shakespeare Morris; she is the youngest sister of Jacob Rees-Mogg.
+Annunziata Mary Rees-Mogg is one of the daughters of William Rees-Mogg, Lord Rees-Mogg, a former editor of The Times, and his wife Gillian Shakespeare Morris; she is the youngest sister of Jacob Rees-Mogg.

 She joined the Conservative Party at the age of five.
 She later said of this "I was too young to be a Young Conservative, so I joined the main party.
 Aged eight I was out canvassing, proudly wearing my rosette."

 She was educated at Godolphin and Latymer School in Hammersmith, West London, an independent day school for girls.
 There, she took A Levels in History, Chemistry and Economics, which she has called "a very odd mix".

 Career

-After leaving school in 1997, she decided against going to a university, and instead tried a series of different jobs, in journalism, investment banking, publishing, public relations, and stockbroking.
+After leaving school in 1997, she decided against going to university, and instead tried a series of different jobs in journalism, investment banking, publishing, public relations, and stockbroking.
 In 1998, she moved with her family to Mells, Somerset.

 In 2003 she set up Trust the People, a campaign for a referendum on the European Constitution aimed at those too young to have voted in the Common Market referendum of 1975.
 Speaking about the 2003 Iraq War, she subsequently said, "I think it was a terrible mistake".
 She opposed the Hunting Act 2004, which outlawed hunting of wild mammals with dogs.

 In the 2005 general election Rees-Mogg came fourth in the safe Labour seat of Aberavon, South Wales, increasing the Conservative vote from 2,096 to 3,064.

 She was selected as prospective parliamentary candidate for Somerton and Frome in 2006.
 The Observer said of her, "Having enjoyed finance and journalism, she combined the two in a career as a financial journalist.
 When she turns to discussing Gordon Brown's economic record, she does so with authority."
 In November 2007, she wrote an article for MoneyWeek magazine entitled "How to profit from the world's water crisis", setting out some of the investment opportunities in the sector.
 An article in The Sunday Telegraph in October 2009 reported, "Some high-profile women are already installed in winnable seats: Louise Bagshawe [now Mensch], Annunziata Rees-Mogg, Priti Patel, Laura Sandys and Joanne Cash will all make colourful additions to the Tory benches."
 However, at the 2010 general election, Rees-Mogg failed to take the Somerton and Frome seat from the sitting Liberal Democrat member David Heath.